Our latest presentation:

 Conflicts of Interest

 Argonaut employees must always act in the best interests of Argonaut and safeguard Argonaut from any conflict of interest or even the appearance of a conflict of interest.
 You must avoid financial or other relationships that might be adverse to the interest of Argonaut, produce conflicting loyalties, interfere with effective job performance or even appear to do so.
-Do not compete with Argonaut or even appear to be influence by personal interests, including those of relatives, friends, or others with whom you may have contact.
+Do not compete with Argonaut or even appear to be influenced by personal interests, including those of relatives, friends, or others with whom you may have contact.

 Argonaut respects the privacy of every employee, officer, and director in the conduct of his or her personal affairs.
 Employees, officers, and directors may hold outside jobs as long as they meet the performance standards of their job with Argonaut Gold.
 All employees will be judged by the same performance standards and will be subject to Argonaut’s scheduling demands, regardless of any existing outside work requirements.